barisione-biso/MillenniumDB/doc/query_execution.md

 Any member that inherits from the Op class must have a constructor which will assign the necessary variables of the member (and possible children).
 It must also have the following methods:

 - `accept_visitor(OpVisitor& visitor)`: Method that connects the Op interface with the Visitor interface.
 In most cases it wil execute `visitor.visit(*this);` and the `visit` method from the Visitor interface will be in charge of describing how to visit each node.
-- `get_var_names()`: Method that gets all the variable names involved in this specific node.
+- `get_vars(set<Var>&)`: Method that gets adds to the set all the variable names involved in this specific node.
 Useful for making simplifications of the logical plan and generating the physical plan.
 - `print_to_ostream()`: Method that displays the Op generated and their possible children.
 It is useful for debugging purposes.

 The following list shows the current classes that inherit from Op: